lchski/flowratio-local/README.md

 - [ ] Timespan selector for above display
 - [ ] Allow selecting a category and the above happens for only entries in that
   - Even cooler would be a flamegraph – can I get that to happen?
 Could a flamegraph sort of supersede everything else I want to do?
 I think it might...
+EXCEPT it doesn't have error bars!
+How do I get error bars on that?
+    Or should I indicate insecurity some other way?
 - [ ] Convert displays to pretty graphical plots
 - [ ] Migrate history display and csv import/export to analytics